jonkracht/opus-two-serial-communication/README.md

 sudo minicom -s
 ```

-Navigate menu using arrow keys, ENTER and ESCAPE.
+(Note, the above command is executed with superuser privileges since files in the root directory will be created/modified.)
+Navigate the menu system using arrow keys (or hjkl in the manner of Vim), ENTER, and ESCAPE.

 Steps to create configuration file:
 1. Input communication parameters by entering "Serial port setup" and: